Do Deer Eat Pumpkins Or Pumpkin Plants?

 This peppermint and cinnamon oil spray is safe to use on your pumpkins but will turn off the squirrels and chipmunks.

-How To Keep Squirrels Away From Your Cute Front Porch Pumpkins
+How To Keep Squirrels Away From Your Front Porch Pumpkin Display

-If you're not planning on eating your pumpkins, then you could use a predator spray like this Fox Urine.
+If you're not planning on eating your pumpkins, then you could use a predator spray.

 Keep in mind that it does have an odor that you may not want on your front porch.

-If you want something tolerable, then use the pepper spray we showcased above.
+If you want something tolerable, then use a pepper spray.
 You will need to reapply it after any rain that drenches your porch pumpkins.

 Another trick is to cover your pumpkin with petroleum jelly or a vapor rub.
 Because squirrels don't like sticky things, this can be effective, though maybe a little messy.